lunarphp/lunar/docs/src/README.md

 # Welcome to GetCandy!

-We're delighted you are considering GetCandy for your project.
+We're delighted you are considering Lunar for your project.
 We've spent a lot of time developing this package to bring headless e-commerce functionality to Laravel.

 ## What is GetCandy?